joelclermont/joelclermont.com/README.md

 `hugo server` from the repo root should build and server on http://localhost:1313

+## Writing a new post

-`hugo new post/blog-post-title.md` to write a new post
+- `hugo new post/YYYY-MM/blog-post-title.md` to write a new post
-    set tags
+- set tags
+- set a cover image (look in static/images for available)
-    remove author, cover, draft metadata
+- remove author, draft metadata

 If you have images, put them in `static/images/blog-post-title`.